ebs-universe/pysamloader/README.rst

 `GitHub <https://github.com/ebs-universe/pysamloader>`_.
 Please use GitHub's features to report bugs, request features, or submit pull/merge requests.

-The principle author for ``fpvgcc`` is Chintalagiri Shashank.
+The principle author for ``pysamloader`` is Chintalagiri Shashank.
 The author can be contacted if necessary via the information on the `author's github profile <https://github.com/chintal>`_ .
 See the AUTHORS file for a full list of collaborators and/or contributing authors, if any.